Visual Identity v3

 7. Dark mode parity

-Every visual decision MUST work in both light and dark mode.
+Every visual decision MUST work in both modes. aDNA.network is dark-first (ADR-032): dark is the default register; light mode is the supported secondary.
 The mechanisms:

 - CSS custom properties switch on

-currentColorinheritance means a single SVG renders correctly in either mode automatically. - Image assets are not theme-switched.
-Hero PNGs are tuned to read on both backgrounds; OG cards use a single neutral-friendly composition.
+currentColorinheritance means a single SVG renders correctly in either mode automatically. - Illustrative image assets are not theme-switched.
+Hero / section PNGs are Tokyo-Night scenes tuned to read on the dark default; a top-down navy scrim guarantees AA title contrast independent of the asset.
+OG cards use a single dark composition.

 - Avoid hard-coded hex in components.
 A